oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

   and can't decide which is a higher priority for your digital product, don't despair.
-  The progressive web app may be just the solution you need.
+  A progressive web app may be
+  just the solution you need.
   This is part 3 of a three-part series unpacking the reasons to choose